EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Introduction

-\textbf{Benchmarking by the NPP Community.} \citet{chen2021neural} introduced an earthquake dataset for benchmarking the Neural Spatio-temporal Point Process (NSTPP) model using a global dataset from the U.S. Geological Survey, focusing on Japan from 1990 to 2020.
+\citet{chen2021neural} introduced an earthquake dataset for benchmarking the Neural Spatio-temporal Point Process (NSTPP) model using a global dataset from the U.S. Geological Survey, focusing on Japan from 1990 to 2020.
 They considered earthquakes with magnitudes above 2.5, splitting the data into month-long segments with a 7-day offset.
-They exclude earthquakes from November 2010 to December 2011, deeming these sequences "too long" and "outliers."
+They exclude earthquakes from November 2010 to December 2011, deeming these sequences "too long" and "outliers".
 However, this period includes the 2011 Tohoku earthquake \citep{mori2011survey}, the largest earthquake recorded in Japan and the fourth largest in the world, at magnitude 9.0.
 This exclusion renders the benchmarking experiment irrelevant for seismologists, as it is precisely these large earthquakes and their aftershocks that are crucial to forecast due to their damaging impact.

-The dataset segments are divided for training, testing, and validation.
-Instead of a chronological partitioning that mirrors operational forecasting, the segments are assigned in an alternating pattern.
-This approach misrepresents a realistic forecasting scenario and inflates performance measures due to earthquake triggering \citep{freed2005earthquake} - a form of \textit{data leakage}.
-Since the model is tested on windows immediately preceding training windows, it exploits causal dependencies backwards in time.
+The dataset is partitioned into training, testing, and validation segments.
+Rather than following a chronological split that would reflect operational forecasting, the segments are assigned in an alternating pattern.
+This design introduces \textit{data leakage}, as it misrepresents a realistic forecasting setup and artificially inflates performance measures due to the nature of earthquake triggering \citep{freed2005earthquake}.
+Specifically, because the model is evaluated on windows that immediately precede its training windows, it can exploit backward-in-time causal dependencies.
+Section \ref{sec:japan_dep} quantifies the resulting performance inflation, expressed in terms of information gain.

 Although earthquakes with magnitudes above 2.5 are considered by \citet{chen2021neural}, following a change in USGS policy on global data collection, from 2009 onwards, only events above magnitude 4.0 are recorded in the dataset.
 For earthquake forecasting in Japan, seismologists use datasets from Japanese data centers since they are more comprehensive and complete than global datasets.
 Section \ref{sec:completeness} describes the biases incurred from such data missingness.